Administered by the Center for Teaching Excellence, Reflective Practice Project

 The maximum award is $500.
 The reviewers may award less than what the Teaching Circle has requested.

 Any Department or Cross-Disciplinary Teaching Circle may apply.
-Applicants must have completed a form to establish their teaching circle with the Reflective Practice Project.
+Applicants must have completed a form to establish their Teaching Circle with the Reflective Practice Project.
 Grant proposals will be awarded up to 20 points in each of the following categories for a maximum of 100 points: